VanessaKomar/study-zoo-task/README.md

    This needs to be run again any time there is a change in the code.

 ## Running
-1. Start ngrok
+1. Start ngrok:
    `docker compose up -d ngrok`

-2. Start a new session (foreground):
+2. Start a new session with a non-default sessionID(foreground):
-   `docker compose run --rm --service-ports zoo-task <sessionID>`
+   `SESSION_ID=abc docker compose run --rm --service-ports zoo-task`

+3. Start a new session with a non-default sessionID:
+   `SESSION_ID=abc docker compose up -d zoo-task`

 ## Deployment

 1. `ENV=.prod docker compose build`
-1. `ENV=.prod docker compose run --rm --service-ports zoo-task <sessionID>`
+1. `ENV=.prod docker compose up -d` or
+`SESSION_ID=abc ENV=.prod docker compose up -d zoo-task`

 ## Directory Structure